tleonardi/nanocompore/docs/output.md

 ## Shift statistics TSV

-The shift statistics TSV gives summary statistics at the position level for the signal measurements (currenty intensity and dwell time) for the two conditions.
-It includes the following columns:
+The shift statistics TSV gives summary statistics (mean, median, standard deviation) at the position level for the signal measurements (current intensity and dwell time) for the two conditions.
+The data will always be gathered during the analysis and saved to the database, but it will be exported to a TSV file only when `export_shift_stats: True` is added to the configuration.
+The TSV will includes the following columns:

 | Column                  | Description                                                                                                                                                                                      | Example           |